 Survival Guide For the Classroom

 As you sit down to plan your lessons for the first week of kindergarten, remember to keep it simple.
-You’ll be spending a lot of time on routines, procedures, and learning how to transition from one activity to the next.
+You'll be spending a lot of time on routines, procedures, and teaching how to transition from one activity to the next.

 As part of your first week of kindergarten survival guide, I've included ideas for read alouds, hands-on activities, and math and literacy must-haves.
 These ideas will make school fun for your students and will get everyone in the groove while slowly incorporating beginning of the year skills.

 One of the best ways to connect with your students and make them feel welcome at school is with back to school read alouds.
 There's something about listening to a story that makes students feel calm and more relaxed.
 A few of my favorite back to school read alouds for kindergarten are: